agileactors/academy-node-workshop/README.md

 ## Branch description

-In this branch we will introduce the **process** global object in Node.js and the Path module.
+In this branch we will introduce the **process** global object in Node.js and the **Path** build-in module.

+The process object is a global that provides information about, and control over, the current Node.js process.
+It is global so you can use it directly in the code.

 The path module provides utilities for working with file and directory paths.
 It can be accessed using: